ßÙßÇÂþ»

 cheng-ya

-She was the recipient of the National Opera Association Dissertation Competition Biennial prize for her studies on Giacomo Puccini and has received several prominent awards, including the Florida Education Fund’s McKnight Fellowship, the University of South Florida’s New Research Grant, the Summer Scholar Award from the National Endowment for the Humanities, and the Public Scholar Fellowship from the Kettering Foundation.
-Also, Cheng was co-chair of the Analysis of World Music Interest Group and a committee member on Race and Ethnicity (formally called Committee on Diversity), both belonging to the Society for Music Theory.
+Dr. Cheng has received numerous awards, including the National Opera Association Dissertation Competition Biennial Prize for her studies on Giacomo Puccini, the McKnight Fellowship from the Florida Education Fund, the New Research Grant at the University of South Florida, the Summer Scholar Award from the National Endowment for the Humanities, and the Public Scholar Fellowship from the Kettering Foundation, among others.
+She has participated in the International Gugak Workshop at the National Gugak Center in Seoul, South Korea.
+Additionally, she has served as co-chair of the Analysis of World Music Interest Group and as a member of the Committee on Diversity, both affiliated with the Society for Music Theory.